tao-njit/tao-webpage/content/authors/admin/_index.md

 highlight_name: false
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Tao Han is an associate professor in the [Helen and John C. Hartmann Department of Electrical and Computer Engineering](https://ece.njit.edu/) at the [New Jersey Institute of Technology (NJIT)](https://www.njit.edu/) where he earned his Ph.D. in Electrical Engineering.
+Before joining NJIT, he was an assistant professor in the [Electrical and Computer Engineering Department](https://ece.uncc.edu/) at the [University of North Carolina at Charlotte (UNCC)](https://www.uncc.edu/).
+At NJIT, he directs the Ubiquitous Networking and Intelligent Computing System (UNICS) Lab focusing on the design and development of new network protocols and machine learning algorithms for next-generation wireless communication networks and edge computing systems that support a variety of applications such as mobile mixed reality, ubiquitous machine vision, smart grid, wave energy, airborne computing, and autonomous vehicles.
+He wins the prestigious **NSF CAREER Award** 2021 and is an IEEE senior member.

+### Research Interests

+* Machine learning for next-generation wireless networking and computing systems
+* Mobile mixed/augmented/virtual reality (MR/AR/VR) with edge computing
+* Internet of Things (IoT), smart grid, and Blockchain system

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV_2021_07.pdf" "newtab" >}}resumé{{< /staticref >}}.